-The use of funds is sometimes a leading indicator of how the mortgage will perform.
-Lenders draw on their past experience to make inferences about the likelihood of a mortgage going into foreclosure.
-For example:
+Lenders will draw on their past experience to make inferences about the likelihood of a mortgage going into foreclosure.
+Some of these instances are, for example:

-- If the matrimonial home is being refinanced to support a business that only one of the spouses benefits from, it may mean that the other spouse needs Independent Legal Advice.
+- If the matrimonial home is being refinanced and the use of funds is to support a business where only one of the spouses’ benefits.
+This could mean that the other spouse needs Independent Legal Advice.

 - If the money is needed to buy another property.
 The lender may then want security over both and will need to know which will be the principal residence.

 This list isn’t exhaustive, but as a broker, be sure you’re ready with an answer when the lender questions of the use of funds.

 The more information you can provide from the start of a file for your lender, the better off you’ll be.
 It’s always better to remove as much room for doubt as possible about the borrowers and their situation.
 And as always, Kokanee Mortgage and our experienced underwriters are here to help.